monica-araujo/molina-labe-food1/README.md

 ## Sejam bem vindos a Rappi4A!
-Um projeto inspirado no site rappi.
+Um projeto inspirado no Rappi.